pratikkadam22/Gamers-Nest/README.md

 ##### Clone the repository and install the required packages in the project folder using the following command:-

-npm i express bcryptjs passport passport-local express-ejs-layouts mongoose connect-flash express-session
+npm i express bcryptjs passport passport-local express-ejs-layouts mongoose connect-flash express-session twit

 ### 3) Running the project:-